mgimeno/cats-and-mouse-game-ui/README.md

 ## Development

-The website (client) is built using Angular 11, SignalR, responsive design (mobile first) and it's available in English & Spanish.
+The website (client) is built using Angular 14, SignalR, responsive design (mobile first) and it's available in English & Spanish.

-The server is built using .NET Core 3 and SignalR.
+The server is built using .NET Web API Core 9.0 and SignalR.